 Pediatric Dentistry in Ooltewah, TN

-At Tedford Family Dentistry, we take a preventative approach to our pediatric services by teaching that good dental habits and cleanings can be fun!
+At Tedford Family and Pediatric Dentistry in Ooltewah, we take a preventive approach to our dentistry services by teaching that good dental habits and cleanings can be fun!

-When should you schedule your child’s first dentist visit?
+When should you schedule your child’s first visit?
+At Tedford Familiy and Pedatric Dentistry, we recommend starting early!
 The American Academy of Pediatrics suggests that children who are at risk of childhood cavities visit a pediatric dentist by the age of one.
 Early dental visits are not only crucial for cavities, but also for monitoring the effects of pacifiers, thumb-sucking, or baby bottling in relation to tooth decay and the overall development of the jaw and teeth.
 On average, primary teeth, also known as baby teeth, will begin to erupt between the ages of six to twelve months, and will continue to erupt until the age of three.
 During this time, it is critical that your child receives the right dental care, learns healthy dental habits, and experiences positive dental visits, in order to avoid fear or anxiety throughout maturity and into adulthood.